-- 10.6 Section 17 and paragraph 4 of Schedule 3 to the 1981 Act relates to land which is the property of a local authority. - 10.7 Several plots within the Order Land are owned by a local authority as set out in the table below.
+- 10.8 Section 17 and paragraph 4 of Schedule 3 to the 1981 Act relates to land which is the property of a local authority. - Several plots within the Order Land are owned by a local authority as set out in the table below.

-Local Authority Plot Status of voluntary negotiations Westmorland & Furness Council (formerly South Lakeland District Council) 33, 34, 35, 36, 37, 40, 41, 42, 43 and 44 Temporary Licence issued and still subject to negotiation.
-Deed of Variation to Deeds of Easement completed on 8 December 2022
+Local Authority Plot Status of voluntary negotiations Westmorland & Furness Council (formerly South Lakeland District Council) 33, 34, 35, 36, 37, 40, 41, 42, 43 and 44 Temporary licence still subject to negotiation.
+Deed of Variation to Deeds of Easement completed on 8 December 2022.

-- 10.8 Section 17(2) of the 1981 Act provides that for an order acquiring land owned by a local authority, if that authority objects, any confirmation would be subject to special parliamentary procedure. - 10.9 However, paragraph 4(3) of Schedule 3 to the 1981 Act confirms that a compulsory purchase order shall not be subject to special parliamentary procedure where the person acquiring the interest is a statutory undertaker.
+- 10.10 Section 17(2) of the 1981 Act provides that for an order acquiring land owned by a local authority, if that authority objects, any confirmation would be subject to special parliamentary procedure. - 10.11 However, paragraph 4(3) of Schedule 3 to the 1981 Act confirms that a compulsory purchase order shall not be subject to special parliamentary procedure where the person acquiring the interest is a statutory undertaker.
 As Cadent holds the Transporter Licence, it is a statutory undertaker for the purposes of the 1981 Act (by virtue of section 7 to the 1986 Act).
-Accordingly, special parliamentary procedure does not apply to the Order.
+Accordingly, special parliamentary procedure does not apply to the Order. - 10.12 Westmorland & Furness Council have not objected to the Order.